ekenozlu/Pazarama-iOS-Homeworks/Homework1/README.md

 1. Custom NavigationBar
 2. Custom Shaped TabBar with Custom Button
 3. Functional Pull-down Button
+4. Correct fonts according to design
-4. Multiple CollectionView and TableView in one ViewController
+5. Multiple CollectionView and TableView in one ViewController
-5. StackView, ScrollView with all other elements built programmitacally
+6. StackView, ScrollView with all other elements built programmitacally

 ## I am currently working on (Until deadline):
 1. Some functionality on app for better experience. (didSelect function for items, Context Menu for items)